Linaro/uadk/docs/wd_design.md

 by IOMMU.

 In UADK framework, virtual address could be used by vendor driver and application directly.
 And it's actually the same virtual address, memory copy could be avoided between vendor driver and application with SVA.

 ### UACCE user space API

 As the kernel driver of UADK, UACCE offers a set of APIs between kernel and user space.
 UACCE is introduced in "uacce.rst" and "sysfs-driver-uacce" in kernel documents.

 Hardware accelerator registers in UACCE as a char dev.
-At the same time, hardware informations of accelerators are also exported in sysfs node.
-For example, the file path of char dev is */dev/[Accel]* and hardware informations are in */sys/class/uacce/[Accel]/*.
+At the same time, hardware information of accelerators are also exported in sysfs node.
+For example, the file path of char dev is */dev/[Accel]* and hardware information are in */sys/class/uacce/[Accel]/*.
 The same name is shared in both devfs and sysfs.
 The *Accel* is comprised of name, dash and id.

 After opening this char device once, vendor driver will get a context to access the resource of this accelerator device.
 Vendor driver can configure above context by ioctl of this opened fd, and mmap hardware resource, like MMIO or context to user space.

 ## Libwd Helper Functions

 Hardware accelerator communicates with CPU by MMIO and contexts.
 Libwd helper functions provide the interface that vendor driver could access memory from UADK.
 And libwd is only accessed by vendor driver.

 ### Context

 Context is a dual directional hardware communication resource between hardware accelerator and CPU.
 When a vendor driver wants to access resources of an accelerator, a context is the requisite resource.

 UACCE creates a char dev for each registered hardware device.
 Once the char dev is opened by UADK, a handle of context is created.
 Vendor driver or application could refer to the context by the handle.